Silvanus Trevail

-Silvanus Trevail (11 November 1851 – 7 November 1903) was a British architect, and the most prominent Cornish architect of the 19th century.
+Silvanus Trevail FRIBA JP (11 November 1851 – 7 November 1903) was a British architect, and the most prominent Cornish architect of the 19th century.

 Early life

-Trevail was born at Carne Farm, Trethurgy in the parish of Luxulyan, Cornwall on 11 November 1851.
+Trevail was born at Carne Farm, Trethurgy, in the parish of Luxulyan, Cornwall on 11 November 1851.
+He was the son of John Trevail (1820-1902) and Jane (1822-1902).
+The oldest of four children, only his sister Laura (1858-1913) survived into adulthood.

+He was baptised on 11 January 1852 in Luxulyan parish church.

 Career

+He studied at Ledrah House, St Austell with H.H.
+Drake from 1864 to 1868 before moving to London to continue his studies at 11 King's Road, Bedford Row possibly with Henry Bayly Garling.

-Trevail rose to become Mayor of Truro and, nationally, President of the architects' professional body, the Society of Architects.
+He started independent practice in St Blazey, Cornwall in 1871 and in 1880 moved his business to Truro.
+He rose to become Mayor of Truro in 1894 and, nationally, President of the architects' professional body, the Society of Architects in 1901, a position he held until his death in 1903.

+He was appointed a Fellow of the Royal Institute of British Architects in 1893.

 He was Cornwall's most famous architect, certainly of the 19th century.
 Following the Education Act of 1870 which created Board Schools, Trevail designed around fifty such schools throughout the county.
 He also designed hotels including the Headland Hotel, Newquay, Carbis Bay Hotel in Carbis Bay, and restored the church at Temple.
 He was said to be a man ahead of his time, a campaigner for sanitation improvements and an entrepreneur.